ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 ## Cascadable running/retained average class
 Embedded systems can reboot/rest randomly but AQI requires a 24 hour avergage.
 To work around this problem, this class allows you to define  a one second sample aggregated to a one minute average, cascaded to a one hour average, cascaded to a one day average (lather, rise and repeat for weekly, monthly or annual), writing the results to storage and reloading as necessary between resets.

 The caveat with SD storage is you have a finite number of write cycles.
 To start I've chosen the compromise of writing hourly.
+If the reset is short duration, it won't significantly compromise the results.